Frequently Asked Questions

 Do: have them create a membership and add them to your site as an adjunct member or share your account with them.

-If you do one or more of these things, it will eventually result in problems.
+Basically, all we ask is that you don't pretend to be someone else.
+If you do, it will eventually result in problems.
 You may find yourself unable to log in, unable to make payments, or your membership may wind up in the hands of someone who has no idea what they're doing.
+Those problems are fixable (as long as the person whose name is on the membership is still around) but it's pretty certain they won't crop up on a day when you've got plenty of spare time and nothing better to do.

 Requesting a real name also helps people avoid the most common signup mistake.